dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 ## Get started

-1. Download **Xamarin-component.exe** from [here](https://components.xamarin.com/submit/xpkg) and extract it.

-2. Read the [license terms](https://components.xamarin.com/license/microsoft.intune.mam) for the Microsoft Intune MAM Xamarin Component.
+1. Read the [license terms](https://components.xamarin.com/license/microsoft.intune.mam) for the Microsoft Intune MAM Xamarin Component.

-3. Download the Intune App SDK Xamarin Component folder from [GitHub](https://github.com/msintuneappsdk/intune-app-sdk-xamarin) or [Nuget.org](https://www.nuget.org/profiles/msintuneappsdk) and extract it.
+2. Download the Intune App SDK Xamarin Component folder from [GitHub](https://github.com/msintuneappsdk/intune-app-sdk-xamarin) or [Nuget.org](https://www.nuget.org/profiles/msintuneappsdk) and extract it.
 Both files downloaded from step 1 and step 3 should be in the same directory level.

-4. In the command line as an administrator, run `Xamarin.Component.exe install <.xam> file`.
+3. In the command line as an administrator, run `Xamarin.Component.exe install <.xam> file`.

-5. In Visual Studio, right-click **components** in your previously created Xamarin project.
+4. In Visual Studio, right-click **components** in your previously created Xamarin project.

-6. Select **Edit Components** and add the Intune App SDK component you’ve downloaded locally to your computer.
+5. Select **Edit Components** and add the Intune App SDK component you’ve downloaded locally to your computer.

 ## Enabling Intune app protection polices in your iOS mobile app